 - Our relationship to work is changing.
 As we transition from an industrial to a knowledge economy, companies are asking employees to generate more social and intellectual capital.
 That means workers are developing a more complex, often emotional relationship to their places of work.
 Companies seek workers who will give their best and go the extra mile.
 Employees in turn desire a sense of partnership with an employer that gives them a sense of purpose and influence over the future of the company.

 - Employee engagement is giving way to employee advocacy.
 Employee engagement surveys are helpful tools in gauging the level of satisfaction people feel with their work lives, but it’s time for companies to take those survey results a step further.
 As our relationships to the workplace grow deeper, companies are steadily realizing that, if they give their employees a legitimate voice, they can become some of the company’s most powerful brand advocates.
 And advocacy isn’t just asking people to retweet the company’s posts and wear branded hoodies.
 It means ensuring your employees are empowered to drive your organization forward through actions and words and to speak intelligently on your behalf to their peers, colleagues, and most importantly to your customers.

 So how do you turn these insights into opportunities to demonstrate leadership, drive better business outcomes, and demonstrate the value of a modern approach to internal communications?
 Get the free eBook to find out!

 Stay tuned for a blog series from our own Sonia Fiorenza on her key takeaways from each chapter of the eBook.

-Sonia Fiorenza leads communications and engagement strategies for SocialChorus, an employee communications platform for complex, distributed workforces.
+Sonia Fiorenza leads communications and engagement strategies for SocialChorus, a mobile workforce communications platform for every worker from head office to the front line.
 Sonia has more than 20 years experience in Corporate Communications at Fortune 500 companies across the financial services, biotechnology and retail industries.
 She’s passionate about internal communications and employee engagement.